needle-mirror/com.unity.xr.arfoundation/Documentation~/index.md

 If `Use Custom Material` is `true`, the `ARCameraBackground` uses the `Material` you specify for background rendering.

-If you have exactly one `ARSessionOrigin`, you only need to add the `ARCameraBackground` to that Camera.
-If you have multiple `ARSessionOrigin`s (for example, to selectively render different content at different scales), you should use separate Cameras for each `ARSessionOrigin` and a separate, single AR Camera for the `ARCameraBackground`.
+If you have exactly one `XROrigin`, you only need to add the `ARCameraBackground` to that Camera.
+If you have multiple `XROrigin`s (for example, to selectively render different content at different scales), you should use separate Cameras for each `XROrigin` and a separate, single AR Camera for the `ARCameraBackground`.

 #### Configuring ARCameraBackground with the Universal Render Pipeline (URP)